Career Center > Resources > Career & Life Design > Career & Life Education

 Career & Life Education Courses

 The Career Center offers a variety of 2-credit Career & Life Education courses to help you explore, navigate, and design your life and career at DePaul and beyond!
-While the majority of our courses are online asynchronous, we offer classes across a variety of modalities including online asynchronous, online hybrid, hybrid, and in person.
 Please review each course description below to learn more about its current modality.
 If you are not sure which course(s) to take, we are happy to help: cld@depaul.edu.

 Undergraduate Course Offerings